JamesHoover/CSS_Reset/README.md

 # CSS_Reset
-Resets all default HTML element formatting.
+Resets/standardizes all default HTML element formatting to remove browser inconsistencies.
+(Apply reset file before other CSS files.)

 Includes:
  - Applies a natural box layout model, anti aliased font, and auto text adjustment (used for mobile) to all elements.